ValheKouneli/SkrolliEditor/documentation/UserStories.md

   - [ ] I can see the language consultant of the article
   - [ ] I can see the layout artist of the article
   - [x] I can see the writing status, editing status of the article
+  - [x] I can see the language consultation status of the article
-  - [ ] I can see the language consultation status and all-around (layout) status of the article
+  - [ ] I can see the layout status of the article
   - [ ] I can see the amount of pages of the article

+## As a user who has an account

+- [x] I can log-in so that I can do things I otherwise could not.

+## As a logged-in user

+- [x] I can change the name and password associated to my account.

 - [x] I can see the unfinished tasks I am related to, so that I know what I have yet to be done.
   - [x] I can see the unfinished articles whose writer I am.
-  - [ ] I can see the unfinished articles whose language consultant I am.
+  - [x] I can see the unfinished articles whose language consultant I am.
-  - [ ] I can see the unfinished picture units whose artist I am.
+  - [x] I can see the unfinished picture units whose artist I am.
-- [ ] I can edit the status of a task I am related to, so that I can let other people know of my progress.
-  - [ ] As a writer, I can edit the article's writing status
-  - [ ] As a language consultant, I can edit the article's language consultation status
-  - [ ] As an artist, I can edit the picture unit's completition status
-- [ ] I can request editor previledges
-- [ ] I can request to be associated with an existing dummy-account

 ## As a logged-in user who is an editor